 Hawaii Rental Lease Agreements

-Commercial Lease Agreement – A contract signed between a landlord and a business for the rental of a property for commercial purposes.
+Commercial Lease Agreement – A contract signed between a landlord and a business for the rental of a property for retail, industrial, office, dining, and similar purposes.

-Lease to Own Agreement – Establishes legal scope for a landlord to sell their property to tenants under the conditions set out in the agreement.
+Lease to Own Agreement – Establishes the necessary conditions for a landlord to sell their property to tenants at the end of the lease term.

 Roommate Agreement – Provides guidelines about the conduct of roommates in a shared rental dwelling, as well as outlining matters like rent and utility payments.

 Standard Residential Lease Agreement (Association of Realtors Form RR 301) – The most commonly used lease type.
 Used for protecting the rights of the landlord and tenant(s).

 Download – Adobe PDF (.pdf)

 Sublease Agreement – Allows a tenant (who is locked into a lease) the ability to set binding rules and conditions that a new tenant has to follow for the remaining lease term.

 A Hawaii Lease Agreement is a contract used to provide legal protections to both landlords and tenants.
 It achieves this by imposing certain legal obligations on each party to uphold.
 Once a contract is signed it becomes legally-binding, so landlords should conduct due diligence when taking on new tenants by requiring them to fill out a rental application form.